blester125/file-or-name/README.md

 you can't lose you data by having a bug during writing and it lets you write back to a file that you are using a generator to read from.

-You can use this functionality by prefixing your write mods with a `s`
+You can use this functionality by prefixing your write modes with a `s`

 ```python